Ovler

 - meilisync.plugin.Plugin

-In this plugin, regardless of what the debug setting in the configuration file is, it will write debug logs.
+In this plugin, regardless of the value of debug set in the configuration file, it will write debug logs.

 There are three solutions: